camerensmith/gwent-electron/README.md

-# Gwent Classic v3.1.0
+# Gwent Electron - enhanced and reworked

-The original Gwent minigame from The Witcher 3, playable in your browser!
-Includes cards from Hearts of Stone and Blood & Wine, plus hundreds of new cards, abilities, and balance improvements.
+This is just Gwent 3.1 taken in a completely new direction.
+Essentially it's Gwent 4.0.
+It was made for my own enjoyment but hopefully others see some value in it.
+I took a lot of inspiration from Novigrad Tavern's take on Gwent but still showing a ton of love for original Gwent minigame from The Witcher 3.

-## 🎮 Play Now
+## Play

 Play directly in your browser - no installation required!
 The game runs entirely client-side using HTML, CSS, and JavaScript.

-## 📋 Version 3.1.0 Overview
+## 📋 Gwent Electon (Version 4.0) Overview

-Version 3.1.0 brings massive changes to Gwent Classic, including two new factions, major reworks to existing factions, new abilities, improved AI, and extensive balance changes.
-This update features hundreds of new card assets and introduces over 20 new abilities to the game.
+Version 4.0 brings massive changes to Gwent Classic 3.1, including two new factions, major reworks to existing factions, new abilities, improved AI, and extensive balance changes.
+This update features hundreds of new assets and introduces over 20 new abilities to the game.

 ---